numpy/numpy/doc/source/reference/c-api/array.rst

     in the *vals* array.
 The sequence can be smaller then *maxvals* as the number of converted objects is returned.

-.. c:function:: int PyArray_TypestrConvert(int itemsize, int gentype)

-    Convert typestring characters (with *itemsize*) to basic enumerated data types.
-The typestring character corresponding to signed and unsigned integers, floating point numbers, and complex-floating point numbers are recognized and converted.
-Other values of gentype are returned.
-This function can be used to convert, for example, the string 'f4' to :c:data:`NPY_FLOAT32`.

 Miscellaneous
 -------------